Lukahhh/AdScout/README.md

 # Script Overview
 ## Desktop
-This script is designed to automate the process of identifying and analyzing sponsored posts on Facebook.
+This script is designed to automate the process of identifying sponsored posts on Facebook.
 It uses Selenium for web automation, Pytesseract for optical character recognition (OCR), and other Python utilities for file and data handling.

 ### Key Components